-- Before you receive certain services or supplies, you will need to get prior authorization from Medica.
+- Before you receive certain services or supplies, you will need to get prior authorization from Medica, even if a provider has directed or recommended that you receive them.
 To find out when you need to do this, see What to keep in mind after each benefit section or call Member Services at one of the telephone numbers listed at the front of this plan.
 Also refer to Before You Access Care for more information about the prior authorization process. - The plan provides coverage for mental health and substance use disorder services in the same way it provides coverage for other health issues.
 The Mental Health Parity and Addiction Equity Act, as well as applicable law, requires the plan that offers mental health and substance use disorder benefits, to provide coverage of those benefits in a way that is comparable to coverage for general medical and surgical care.
-Cost-sharing requirements and limitations on mental health and substance use disorder benefits and preauthorization requirements) must generally be comparable to, and no more restrictive than those for medical and surgical benefits. - When you use out-of-network benefits, in addition to the deductible and coinsurance, you will likely need to pay your provider any billed amount above what the plan pays the provider (the non-network provider reimbursement amount).
+Cost-sharing requirements and limitations on mental health and substance use disorder benefits (such as copayments, visit limits and preauthorization requirements) must generally be comparable to, and no more restrictive than those for medical and surgical benefits. - When you use out-of-network benefits, in addition to the deductible and coinsurance, you will likely need to pay your provider any billed amount above what the plan pays the provider (the non-network provider reimbursement amount).
 These charges are not applied to your deductible or out-of-pocket maximum.
-Please see Visiting non-network providers and why you pay more in Before You Access Care for more information and an example showing out-of-pocket costs associated with out-of-network benefits. - Certain benefits in this plan have limits.
+Please see Visiting nonnetwork providers and why you pay more in Before You Access Care for more information and an example showing out-of-pocket costs associated with out-of-network benefits. - Certain benefits in this plan have limits.
 These limits might include day limits, visit limits or dollar limits.
 These limits are noted in this plan and apply whether or not you have met your deductible.